NotChad/termux-stuff/scripts/termux-builder/README.md

 ## How to use

-It's usage is simple.
+Its usage is simple.
 For example, to build package 'libandroid-support':
 ```
 $ termux-builder
 builder@localhost:~/termux-packages$ ./build-package.sh -f libandroid-support